calvinbushor/node-heroku-objectives/Objective 2 - Chat App/MicahStamper/README.md

   1. Log messages to a file to keep chats stored
   2. Log clients to a file to keep in case of server failure
   3. On startup check if clients still attached to prevent failure

 Updates implemented:
   1. Broadcast a message to connected users when someone connects or disconnects
-  2. Add support for nicknames DONE
+  2. Add support for nicknames
-  3. Add "{user} is typing..." ability DONE
+  3. Add "{user} is typing..." ability